Bone Health Strengthening Workouts for Perimenopause (A 30-Minute Weekly Routine)

 Keep this simple and intentional:

-The goal is to feel warm and connected — not fatigued.
+The goal is to feel warm and connected — not fatigued before you've started.

 I like this jump rope.
 Nothing fancy needed.